confluentinc/demo-10x-storage/README.md

 Confluent is the world leader for Data in Motion.
 Confluent Cloud is our fully managed, cloud-native service for connecting and processing all of your data, everywhere it’s needed.
 To build Confluent Cloud, we rearchitected Apache® Kafka to make a service that's [10x better](https://www.confluent.io/blog/making-apache-kafka-service-10x-better/?utm_campaign=tm.campaigns_cd.making-confluent-cloud-10x-more-elastic-than-apache-kafka&utm_medium=blogpost).

 **Confluent Intelligent Storage** (also known to as Infinite or Tiered storage) allows you to store data in your Kafka cluster indefinitely, opening up new use cases and simplifying your architecture.
 Instead of moving data *through* Kafka from sources to sinks, you could instead *keep* the data in Kafka indefinitely and re-read it when you need it.
-All your data flows through Kafka anyway, so why not keep it there

 You can learn more about how Confluent is able to provide infinite storage retention from the [Tiered Storage lesson](https://developer.confluent.io/learn-kafka/architecture/tiered-storage/?utm_campaign=tm.campaigns_cd.making-confluent-cloud-10x-more-elastic-than-apache-kafka&utm_medium=blogpost) in the free Kafka Internals course authored by Dave Shook and Kafka inventor Jun Rao.